deenhe91/deenhe91.github.ia/_posts/2016-06-23-Overfishing.md

 #### By month, By region, By fish?
 Fuzzy-Matching

-I used the fuzzy matching python package `fuzzywuzzy`, to pull organise fish by just to play around with the package.
+I used the fuzzy matching python package `fuzzywuzzy`, to pull out fish by region.
 First I used fuzzywuzzy to detect all fish in Pacific and Atlantic regions and then `numpy.where()` to pull out indices of all the fish in those regions.

 I made separate dataframes for Pacific and Atlantic fish to analyse the differences in overfishing between the two major oceans.